katsully/machines-learning-movement/README.md

 You'll also want to install scipy.
 To do so, download the whl file [here](http://www.lfd.uci.edu/~gohlke/pythonlibs/#scipy) Then cd into downloads and ```pip install scipy-0.19.1-cp35-cp35m-win_amd64.whl```

-Finally, open the movement_machine_learning.py (in the classifer folder) file with a text editor.
+Finally, open the movement_machine_learning.py (in the classifer folder) file with a text editor (ie Sublime Text).

 In terminal, cd to the correct folder and run